Chocolate Chip Cookies

 - Chocolate Mixture: Using a mixture of mini chocolate chips, semi-sweet chocolate chips, and chocolate chunks you know you’ll have that classic melted chocolate look and a good amount of chocolate in every single bite!

 - Flaky Sea Salt: Years ago I would have never thought of this, but flaky sea salt really helps to deepen the flavors and make them pop.
 It’s amazing and you only need a sprinkle over each cookie!

 - Combine the flour, cornstarch, baking powder, baking soda, and kosher salt in a medium bowl and whisk together.
 Set aside.

 - Cream the butter and sugars together in a stand mixer or mixing bowl with an electric mixer for about 3 minutes until light and fluffy.
 Add in the vanilla and 1 egg, mix and then add in the other egg and mix again until well incorporated.

 - While mixing on low speed, slowly add in the dry ingredients.
 Mix until incorporated and then add in the chocolates.
 You may have to mix the chocolate in by hand because the batter will be thick.

 - Once the chocolate has been added, place the dough in an airtight container and place it in the fridge for 24-72 hours.
 (This is a game-changing secret to getting the perfect taste out of the cookies.
 The flavor is more pronounced after the cookie dough has been chilled for a longer period of time.)

 - When the dough is ready to be baked, preheat your oven to 375°F degrees and line a baking sheet with parchment paper.

-- Using a 2 tablespoon sized scoop, scoop the dough onto the prepared sheet and then top with a sprinkle of flaked sea salt.
+- Use a 2-tablespoon-sized scoop to scoop the dough onto a baking sheet lined with parchment paper.
+Top with a sprinkle of flaked sea salt.